SmritiOjha23/Macroprocessor/README.md

 # macroprocessor
-It is a Macro processor designed in python using the two pass algorithm
+It is a Macro processor designed in python using the two pass algorithm.